AcalaNetwork/truffle-tutorials/token/README.md

       ✓ should set the correct token symbol (57ms)
       ✓ should set the correct total supply (48ms)
-      ✓ should set the correct deployer balance (48ms) ✓ should not assign value to a radnom addresss (38ms) ✓ should not assign allowance upon deployment (45ms) Operation
+      ✓ should set the correct deployer balance (48ms) ✓ should not assign value to a random addresss (38ms) ✓ should not assign allowance upon deployment (45ms) Operation
       Transfer